izivkov/GShockTimeServer/README.md

 ### Using the pre-built image

+This image works for both Pi Zero and Pi 3/4

 1. Download [time-server-pi.img.gz](https://github.com/izivkov/GShockTimeServer/releases/download/pi_image/time-server-pi.img.gz).

 2. Use the Raspberry PI Imager to flash to an SD card

 - Use an SD card with a minimum of 4GB.
 Start the Parpberry Pi Imager
 - Chose your target device
-- For OS chose "Use Custom", and select the uncompressed image file `time-server-pi.img.gz`
+- For OS chose "Use Custom", and select the image file `time-server-pi.img.gz` you just downloaded.
 - Select as storage a new SD you have mounted
 - Click NEXT, and edit your settings.
 Here you can enter your networks SSID and password.
 Also, from the Services tab, enable SSH.
 - Apply settings when asked, and flash your SD.
 You should be able to now boot your Pi.